Imacx-maria/prod_man/.documentation/design-style-guide.md

 ```

 > **Note:** Always review table columns and add `text-right` to any numeric field, including calculated values, prices, and totals.

+## Tooltips

+- All tooltips must use small caps: capitalize only the first letter, rest lowercase (e.g. "Adicionar", "Atualizar").
+- Do not use all uppercase or all lowercase for tooltips.
+- Exceptions: acronyms, code, or special cases may use their standard casing.